PacoReinaCampo/SoC-FinTech/README.md

----
-title:  Financial Technology with a System on Chip
+# Financial Technology with a System on Chip
-author: QueenField
+##  QueenField
-geometry: "left = 3cm, right = 2cm, top = 3cm, bottom = 2cm"
----

 ![QueenField](../master/icon.jpg)